-We embrace a wide range of disciplines and areas, such as: anthropology, architecture, biomedical science, communication science, cultural studies, dance studies, somatic practices, education, ethnomusicology, gender studies, history, literature, media studies, music education, musicology, music therapy, music cognition and music neuroscience, philosophy, politics, psychology, sociology, theatre and performance studies, and visual arts.
+ICDS5 invites presentations relating to practice, research, and theory.
+It embraces a wide range of disciplines and areas, such as: anthropology, architecture, biomedical science, communication science, cultural studies, dance studies, education, ethnomusicology, gender studies, history, literature, media studies, music education, musicology, music therapy, music cognition and music neuroscience, pedagogy, philosophy, politics, psychology, sociology, somatic practices, theatre and performance studies, and visual arts.

 The topics of presentations and performances might include, but are not limited to:

 The contexts where Dalcroze takes – or has taken – place, including contexts where it might not be the main focus.

 How contexts for participation in Dalcroze are influenced by their place in historical time, physical location, and networks of social relationships.